 Craig A. Ashford

-Craig Ashford assists public entities, including higher education institutions, with an array of legal matters that span taxation, employee benefits, public finance, real estate and land use, public contracting, business transactions, interagency agreements, constitutional authority and limitations, governance, and government and administrative law.
+Craig Ashford assists public entities, including higher education institutions, with an array of legal matters that span taxation, employee benefits, public finance, real estate and land use, public contracting, business transactions, privacy and data security, interagency agreements, constitutional authority and limitations, governance, and government and administrative law.
 Craig built a wide range of expertise while serving as in-house counsel for sprawling public agencies and entities, giving him a deep and cross-practice understanding of the business and legal issues that public entities encounter on a daily basis.
 He is intimately familiar with the unique way that public entities do business and how they function.
 His familiarity with their business informs his practical approach to advising executive teams and boards of directors regarding legislation, tax compliance, risk management, real estate development, executive compensation, bond issuances, fiduciary obligations, public records, and public meetings.

 Before joining Miller Nash, Craig served in the Office of the General Counsel for the University of Oregon, which included managing a large-scale purchasing and contracting department that processed approximately 5,000 transactions annually for a $1 billion enterprise.
 While serving as in-house counsel, Craig was appointed by Governor Brown as the State’s public employer representative on the Oregon Public Employees Retirement System (PERS) Board of Trustees, but he was unable to serve before leaving public employment and entering private practice.
 He also worked in the Office of the Chief Counsel for the Internal Revenue Service where he evaluated, prepared, and conducted tax-avoidance transaction investigations with the U.S. Department of Justice and tax-related litigation in U.S. Tax Court.